How to set up Proton VPN on pfSense 2.5.x

 3. Click on Display Advanced and change Gateway to WAN.

-This creates two new rules that allow the selected device to access the local WAN network.
+This creates 2 additional rules that allow the selected device to access the local WAN network.

-The device is now excluded from the VPN interface and will access the internet using the IP address assigned by your ISP.
+The device is now excluded from the VPN interface and will access the internet using the IP address assigned to your network by your ISP.
 However, it will use Proton VPN’s DNS server.